therabithole/airbnb/README.md

 <h2>  Features: </h2>

-You can rent an accomodation such as hotels, cottages, Farmstays, guests houses, cabins, luxury homes.
+You can rent and book an accomodation such as hotels, cottages, Farmstays, guests houses, cabins, luxury homes.

  <h3> Pattern </h3>